-Qualified EB1 candidates can waive both the PERM/labor certification process and the offer of employment requirements for most Employment-Based Green Card petitions.
-EB1 petitions (Employment-Based 1st Preference) have priority over all other types of Employment-Based Green Card petitions, which means that they are first in line in the annual quota system for green cards.
+Qualified EB1 candidates can waive both the PERM/labor certification and the offer of employment for most Employment-Based Green Card petitions.
+EB1 petitions (Employment-Based 1st Preference) have priority over all other types of Employment-Based Green Card petitions.
+This means that they are first in line in the annual quota system for green cards.
 The EB1 Extraordinary Ability category does not require sponsorship by a US employer.

-The O-1 visa is a temporary alternative option for individuals who can demonstrate, in accordance with O-1 regulations, extraordinary ability in business, education, science or athletics; distinction in the arts; or extraordinary achievement in television or motion pictures.
-However, the O-1 visa requires sponsorship by a US employer or agent, and is valid for periods of one to three years.
+The O-1 visa is a temporary visa option for individuals who can show, in accordance with O-1 regulations, extraordinary ability in business, education, science or athletics; distinction in the arts; or extraordinary achievement in television or motion pictures.
+However, the O-1 visa requires sponsorship by a US employer or agent.
+It is valid for one to three years at a time.

 Basic requirements for the EB1 Extraordinary Ability Green Card are:

-According to the EB1 immigration regulations, extraordinary ability is a level of expertise indicating that the candidate is one of a small percentage who have risen to the very top of a particular field.
-Generally, extensive documentation is required to establish eligibility for the EB1 Extraordinary Ability Green Card.
-This may include evidence of a major one-time achievement (e.g., an internationally recognized award such as the Nobel Prize, Oscar, Grammy or Emmy), or at least 3 of the following factors demonstrating that the EB1 candidate has made significant contributions to his or her area of expertise.
-If the EB1 Extraordinary Ability regulatory factors do not apply to a candidate’s particular area of expertise, s/he may present alternate evidence.
+According to the EB1 regulations, “extraordinary ability” means the candidate is one of a small percentage who have risen to the very top of a particular field.
+Generally, EB1 petitions require considerable evidence.
+Evidence of a major one-time achievement (e.g., an internationally recognized award such as the Nobel Prize, Oscar, Grammy or Emmy) establishes eligibility.
+In the absence of that, the candidate must meet at least 3 of the factors below.
+The petition should show that the EB1 candidate has made significant contributions to the area of expertise.
+Finally, if the EB1 Extraordinary Ability factors do not apply to the area of expertise, the candidate may present alternate evidence.

-In cases of scientists or academics who apply for the EB1 Extraordinary Ability Green Card, USCIS relies heavily on publications and their impact in the field.
-Generally, USCIS is looking for more than a handful of publications, unless publication is not customary in the EB1 candidate’s particular field.
-Preferably, if relevant to the EB1 candidate’s area of expertise, publications should be in prestigious journals with international circulation.
-In addition, USCIS considers independent citations of an EB1 candidate’s publications to be a strong indicator of impact and of the candidate’s stature in her field.
+In cases of scientists or academics, USCIS relies heavily on publications and their impact in the field.
+Generally, USCIS is looking for more than a handful of publications, unless publication is not customary in the EB1 candidate’s field.
+Publications in prestigious journals with international circulation carry more weight.
+In addition, USCIS considers independent citations of an EB1 candidate’s publications to be a strong indicator of impact and of the candidate’s stature.

-Quantity of evidence is not necessarily critical in an EB1 Extraordinary Ability petition, though it can strongly suggest major impact if combined with quality, circulation and prestige of journals, and/or demonstrable influence of publications on peers in the field and/or on the field as a whole.
+Quantity of evidence is not necessarily critical.
+But it can suggest an EB1 candidate’s major impact in the field.
+Quality, circulation and prestige of journals, and/or demonstrable influence of publications on peers in the field and/or on the field as a whole may be important factors.

-Letters from recognized experts in the EB1 candidate’s field can be extremely important in an EB1 Extraordinary Ability Green Card petition.
-Therefore, it is important to choose letter writers carefully.
-USCIS looks for a mix of experts to comment on an EB1 Extraordinary Ability case, including “objective” letter writers who may not know the EB1 candidate personally, but who may know of his/her work due to its prominence; letter writers who are not in the EB1 candidate’s immediate professional circles; and those who have worked directly with the candidate.
+Letters from recognized experts in the EB1 candidate’s field can be extremely important.
+USCIS looks for a mix of experts to comment on an EB1 Extraordinary Ability case.
+This may include “objective” experts who may not know the EB1 candidate personally, but who may know of his/her work due to its prominence; experts who are not in the EB1 candidate’s immediate professional circles; and experts who have worked directly with the candidate.